christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 # ✨Introduction to Image Classification using Convolutional Neural Networks (CNNs)

 Deep Learning is one of the most fascinating fields of Artificial Intelligence, especially because it adds another dimension of Multimodality to learn from the World around us.
-As we probably have seen before, there are many different ways of studying images'content, and today we will delve even deeper with the interesting concepts of Convolutional Neural Networks alias CNNs.
+As we probably have seen before, there are many different ways of studying image content, and today we will delve even deeper with the interesting concepts of Convolutional Neural Networks alias CNNs.

 ## Prerequisites
 As image data are considerably voluminous, sourcing them and processing them usually require consequent processing power and energy consumption.
 We may collect images from the Internet thanks to Big Data, social media, streaming multimedia content, movies, photography, etc., hence the need for parallel-computing, which leads us to the extensive usage of TPUs and GPUs.